Maria Theresa of Spain: Regain of favor

-The Affair of the Poisons broke out in 1679 and Madame de Montespan and other women of the high nobility were worried.
-Rumours said that royal mistress had participated in black masses and that she had tried to take the life of the king.
+The Affair of the Poisons occurred in 1679 and Madame de Montespan and other women of the high nobility were worried.
+Rumours circulated that royal mistress had participated in black masses and that Montespan had attempted to take the life of the king.
 The Chambre Ardente was created and the affair was hushed up.
 To the great relief of Maria Theresa, Madame de Montespan gradually fell from grace after more than ten years of informal rule.

-The same year, the Queen, given her correspondence, will play a diplomatic role in the context of the marriage of her niece Marie-Louise of Orléans with her half-brother King Charles II of Spain.
+That same year, the Queen, given her correspondence, would play a diplomatic role in the context of the marriage of her niece by marriage, Marie Louise d'Orléans with her half-brother King Charles II of Spain.

 On 7 March 1680, the King hastily married the Dauphin to Maria Anna Victoria of Bavaria.
-Louis XIV did not tell his wife about it, because he was in love with another woman.
-Maria Theresa was upset because she wanted to marry her son with Archduchess Maria Antonia of Austria, only surviving daughter of her half-sister, Empress Margaret Theresa.
+Louis XIV did not tell his wife about this, as he busy with other women.
+Maria Theresa was upset because she wanted to marry her son to Archduchess Maria Antonia of Austria, only surviving daughter of her half-sister, Empress Margaret Theresa.
 The Queen felt a certain jealousy towards her daughter-in-law, especially since she found that the festivities given for her wedding were less grandiose than those that had been done for the Dauphine.
-But over time the Queen would become closer to the Dauphine.
+Over time however, the Queen would become closer to the Dauphine.

 The governess of Madame of Montespan's illegitimate children by Louis XIV, Madame de Maintenon, came to supplant her mistress in the King's affections.
 At first, she resisted the King's advances and encouraged him to bestow more attention on his long-neglected wife.
 From the summer of 1680, Louis XIV became closer to Maria Theresa, whom he had publicly neglected: "The Queen is very happy at court", Madame de Sévigné would remark mockingly.
 The Queen, filled with happiness and moved by the unexpected attentions of her fickle husband, would say: "God has raised up Madame de Maintenon to give me back the heart of the King!
 Never has he treated me with as much tenderness as since he has listened to her!".
 As a sign of gratitude, Maria Theresa then showed herself very benevolent towards Madame de Maintenon (who was secretly the King's mistress, and after the Queen's death, would become Louis XIV's second, although officially secret, wife).

 Between 1680 and 1682, Louis XIV began to persecute Protestants, particularly the Huguenots.
-The Queen, although deeply Catholic, opposed these measures and told him: "You don't have to kill them, just pray for them".
+The Queen, although deeply Catholic, opposed these measures and said to her husband: "You don't have to kill them, just pray for them".
 But despite her opposition, the persecutions continued, particularly in Béarn, Guyenne, Gascony, Limousin and Languedoc.

 On 6 May 1682, the court settled permanently in Versailles.
-Maria Theresa soon became grandmother for the first time, with the birth of Louis of France, Duke of Burgundy on 6 August 1682.
-She finally begins to find her place as Queen and to be comfortable with it after the disgrace of Madame de Montespan.
+Maria Theresa soon became grandmother for the first time, with the birth of Louis, Duke of Burgundy on 6 August 1682.
+She finally began to find her place as Queen and to be comfortable with it after the disgrace of Madame de Montespan.